rushabhjhaveri/Rutgers-CS214/Notes/Memory_Management_in_C.md

 * However, if the data needs to be preserved or kept in some form, then it must be copied from the stack before the function exits.
 * Thus, stack-based allocation is best for temporary data or data which is no longer required after the creating function exits.

+## Call Stack ##

+A call stack is composed of stack frames (aka activation records).

+These are machine-dependent data structures containing subroutine state information.

+Each stack frame corrosponds to a call to a subroutine which has not terminated with a return.

+## Additional Information About the Stack ##

+Noteworthy:
+* The OS allocates the stack for each system-level thread when the thread is created.
+Typically, the OS is called by the language runtime to allocate the heap for the application.
+* The stack is attached to a thread, so when the thread exits, the stack is reclaimed.
+The heap is typically allocated at application startup by the runtime, and is reclaimed when the application (technically, the process) exits.
+* The size of the stack is set when a thread is created.